trueos/pcbsd/src-qt5/docs/introduction.rst

 * :command:`freebsd-update` has been retired in favor of using :command:`pkg` for system updates.

+* The option to use the SCFB display driver has been added to the installation menu.
+This driver is suitable for newer UEFI laptops as it automatically detects native resolution and is a good solution for newer Intel drivers, such as Broadwell, that have not been ported yet to FreeBSD.
+Before selecting this driver, check the BIOS and make sure the CSM module is disabled.
+  This driver does not support a dual-head configuration, such as an external port for presentations, or suspend and resume.

 * The "Customize" button has been removed from the :ref:`System Selection Screen` in order to reduce the size of the installation media.
 You can install additional software post-installation, using :ref:`AppCafe®`.